metadoc/metadoc.js/README.md

 Indicates a section should be ignored from the documentation (i.e. prevents generation of a segment of code documentation).

+### info

+Maintains a series of tags with additional information.

 ### method

 Identifies a method.